skiss10/ably-multiplayer-chatgpt/README.md

 * Create an Ably account and get an API key
 * Create a Next.js Vercel Serverless API
 * Use React Functional components and React Hooks with Ably
-* Integrate OpenAI's completion API with your chat application
+* Integrate OpenAI's completion models into your chat application
 * Host your app on Vercel